 In the unfortunate event that a student experiences a personal tragedy or trauma such as, for example, a death in the family or personal injury or harm, the University stands ready to assist and accommodate him or her in the aftermath.
 If a student should suffer the loss of a parent, guardian, sibling, spouse, roommate, or other person close to them, their associate provost has the authority to provide a number of special accommodations, and will be happy to review them with the affected student.

 How to report

-• If a student experiences a personal tragedy or trauma, he or she should notify (or have a roommate, friend, or family member notify) their associate provost’s office i.e., undergraduate students contact the associate provost for student life, and graduate/professional students contact the associate provost for graduate studies).
-The associate provost will see that instructors are contacted, and ask them to assist the student when ready and able to resume their studies.
+- If a student experiences a personal tragedy or trauma, he or she should notify (or have a roommate, friend, or family member notify) their Associate Vice-Chancellor/Provost’s office i.e., undergraduate students contact the Associate Vice-Chancellor for Student Life or their designee and Graduate/Professional students contact the Associate Provost for Graduate Studies or their designee).
+These individuals will see that instructors are contacted, and ask them to assist the student when ready and able to resume their studies.
 Their office will also gladly help access support resources in the local community, such as Counseling Services and the Religious Life staff, if that would be useful.
-Upon return to campus, the student should arrange to meet with the associate provost to discuss options and strategies for catching up with missed academic work and for completing the quarter/semester successfully.
+Upon return to campus, the student should arrange to meet with their instructors to discuss options and strategies for catching up with missed academic work and for completing the quarter/semester successfully.

 Among the options available to assist students in tragic situations are the following (subject to current applicable policies):